buley/personal/src/content/time-energy.md

 > *"Time is not just a resource to manage—it's the currency of impact."*

+> *"Energy and persistence conquer all things." — Benjamin Franklin*

 *Time management isn't about filling hours—it's about maximizing impact through strategic allocation of finite resources.*

-I don't just manage time—I **engineer it.** Every hour is an investment that must yield returns.
+I don't just manage time—I **engineer it.**

+Every hour is an investment that must yield returns.

 Energy is not an infinite resource, so I allocate it with precision and purpose.

 I don't believe in balance for balance's sake—I believe in **strategic allocation for maximum impact.**

 ## 1. Time Architecture